 When Poco was introduced in 2018 as a sub-brand of Xiaomi, they weren’t sure it could be so independent and also stand out from its head brand Xiaomi.
 In 2020, it was announced that Poco operations will be as an independent body, away from Xiaomi brand, after its success.

-The Xiaomi Poco X3 NFC is on sale for $229; that is for the 64 GB Storage, with the 128GB of storage costing $269 on AliExpress.
-Though a slightly lower price (around $199) was used to launch this smartphone in Europe some days back, and might stay that way for a little while before the prices revert to its original.
-Looking at the specification of the Xiaomi Poco X3 NFC, the price isn’t entire bad.
+The Xiaomi Poco X3 NFC is currently on sale for $229; that is for the 64 GB of storage, with the 128 GB of storage costing $269 on AliExpress.
+A slightly lower price (around $199) was used to launch this smartphone in Europe some days back, and it might stay that way for a little while before the prices revert to their original level.
+Looking at the specifications of the Xiaomi Poco X3 NFC, the price isn’t entirely bad.

-While reviews see the large POCO logo on the back as not very okay, other cons of this device would be on a preferential note.
-If you are not a fan of long phone display, then its 6.67-inch screen might be a turn off for you.
-While it doesn’t come with an OLED display screen, the resolution is still good enough to give equal effect or feel.
+While reviews see the large POCO logo on the back as not very okay, the other cons of this device would be on a preferential note.
+If you are not a fan of long phone displays, then its 6.67-inch screen might be a turn off for you.
+While it doesn’t come with an OLED display screen, the resolution is still good enough to give an equal effect or feel.

 In general, this is a good mid-range phone that doesn’t seem very far away from what the best of the best would present in specifications.
 Maybe one or two setbacks, but those are always substituted with something good enough to fill any loopholes.